-A Great Little League Baseball Memory
+The Magic Of A Little League Baseball Game

 We were a ragtag bunch.
-Looking back nearly a half century, I can see that now.
+I can see that now.
 See it clear as day.
 But we sure didn't see ourselves that way back then.

 We were, oh, ten and eleven and twelve years old back then, a Little League baseball team.
 Or maybe, if truth be told, we were a little Little League baseball team.
-We didn't think about any Central Plains regional baseball tournament or traveling long distances in the summer time or going to any Little League World Series in some faraway place called Williamsport, Pennsylvania.
+We didn't think about any Central Plains regional baseball tournament or traveling long distances in the summertime or going to any Little League World Series in some faraway place called Williamsport, Pennsylvania.

 Nope.
-We were much more concerned about places with names like Woodstock, Chandler, Lake Wilson and Edgerton.
+We were much more concerned about places with names like Woodstock, Chandler, Lake Wilson, and Edgerton.

 You see, we were the Little league team from Leota, Minnesota.

 Our little close-knit community of, I dunno, 250 folks or so wasn't even incorporated.
 Still isn't.
 What we did have was two very important things: 1) A great baseball field, and 2) An incredible love for the game of baseball.
 And so we played.

-And for one magical year we won.
+And for one magical year, we won.
 And won.
 And then we won some more.

 We beat Lake Wilson.
 We beat Chandler.
 We beat Woodstock twice.
-Heck we even beat our big city rival, Edgerton!
+Heck, we even beat our big-city rival, Edgerton!
 (Yes, I said big city, heck, they had about a thousand people!)
 And then it happened.
 We had to play a giant.

 Slayton, Minnesota.
 A team we had never ever played before.
 A team we had never ever even seen before!
-Slayon, county seat of Murray County Minnesota.
+Slayton, the county seat of Murray County Minnesota.
 A city that had, well, probably two or three times as many people as Edgerton.
 Geez, they even had a hospital.
 I know that for a fact, I was born there!
 So what in the world were we doing playing these guys??

 Our coach treated all of us to ice cream cones at a local drive-in in Slayton after the game, and then the looooong (OK, I don't know, 20 miles or so?) victorious drive back to Leota.

 We had beaten the big guys, had slain the dragon.
-Me, Ivan, Loren, Gene, Ed, the other Gene and the rest...all of us.
+Me, Ivan, Loren, Gene, Ed, the other Gene, and the rest...all of us.
 We beat Slayton.